Home | Stories and Essays

 as they come to terms with their cultural heritage over a span of 40 years.

-The new novel from Troncoso (Crossing Borders, 2011, etc.) follows Cuauhtémoc
+The new novel from Troncoso (Crossing Borders: Personal Essays,

 With its skillful pairing of conflict over religious and familial obligations